qazisuhail56/federated-eus-benchmark/README.md

 - You become a co-creator and get your name on papers!

 ### Current status
-- Founding core: My dataset (size coming soon)
+- Founding core: My dataset (around 500 EUS images)
 - Looking for 10+ hospitals to join!

 Made with ❤️ for better healthcare in South Asia.